Social Media Guide

 1. Go to the Facebook website from a desktop computer (e.g., not a from a mobile app).
 Using your personal Facebook profile, click Create Group in the left column to set up a new Facebook group.
 You may customize the group in any way using the options and settings provided by Facebook.

-2. Invite the “Washington University School of Medicine” profile to be a member of your group (WashU Medicine Marketing & Communications manages this profile).
-Once accepted, make Washington University School of Medicine an administrator of the group.
-The Washington University School of Medicine profile will not make any changes/decisions about your group.
+2. Invite the “WashU Medicine” profile to be a member of your group (WashU Medicine Marketing & Communications manages this profile).
+Once accepted, make WashU Medicine an administrator of the group.
+The WashU Medicine profile will not make any changes/decisions about your group.

-3. If your page or site offers communications about Washington University clinical services, Washington University should be part of your group’s name and mentioned, along with the appropriate hospital in your group’s description.
+3. If your page or site offers communications about WashU Medicine clinical services, WashU Medicine should be part of your group’s name and mentioned, along with the appropriate hospital in your group’s description.
 The appropriate co-branded logo should be a part of your group’s visual identity.
-A WUSM, Physicians or co-branded logo can be provided upon request.
+A WashU Medicine or co-branded logo may be provided upon request.
 Please contact a representative from WashU Medicine Marketing & Communications or the Faculty Practice Plan’s Communications Office.

 4. Links to the following disclaimers must be provided in the group description: